hemarm/Fashion-MNIST/README.md

 # Fashion-MNIST
-Identify the apparel classification model
+Identify the apparel
+It is classification model to identify 10 different apparels.

-Convert images of 10 classes to numpy array and trained model
+Method used: Converted images of 10 classes to numpy array and trained model